PokemonAutomation/ComputerControl/Wiki/Hardware/VideoHardware.md

 2. HDMI cable(s)
    > Regardless of what capture card(s) you choose, you will need either 1 or 2 HDMI cables to connect them to your Switch and/or your TV.

-Note: For the purposes of Pokémon automation, the cheapest capture cards appear to be sufficient.
+Note: For the purposes of Pokémon automation, the cheapest capture cards ([example](https://www.amazon.com/gp/product/B088HBRM7T)) appear to be sufficient.
 But if you want a tolerable video quality you'll want one that uses USB 3.0.
 And if you want to display the video both on your TV and in your computer, you will need one with TV output with pass-through.
 Each of these will add to the cost.

+Note: **DO NOT** purchase AverMedia capture cards!
+Those cards use an old API that is no longer supported by our program after v0.14.

 # Capture Card Type Explanations